fp7-netide/Engine/onos-shim/README.md

 #### 2.2 ONOS setup

-If you successfully complete the procedure in [ONOS Prerequisites](#step-3-create-a-custom-onos-cell), now you can start ONOS in your local system with this command:
+ONOS can be run on your local machine or on a VM.
+If you successfully complete the procedure in [ONOS Prerequisites](#step-2-onos-prerequisites), now you can start ONOS in your local system with this command:

 ```
 $ ok clean
 ```

+or you can access the VM where ONOS is deployed.

 Once ONOS is running, the configuration of FlowRuleManager must be modified in order to permit network rules that are not installed directly by ONOS.
 The following commands must be issued in the Karaf shell of ONOS: